 Homebuilders price homes to take into account co-brokes for a buyer’s agents.
 Don’t let a new build sales agent tell you they can save you money if you don’t use an agent.
 If you are not represented by a real estate agent, you are unrepresented and no one is looking out for your best interest in a home purchase.

 Ask about the builder’s lender program.
 Some lenders will give you more in upgrades if you use their lender.
 Compare the builder’s lender to other lenders.
 Are the builder’s lender fees higher?
-Will they cover any closing cost for you?
+Will they cover any closing costs for you?
 Compare the interest rates offered by the different lenders.
 Also, look at loan programs.
 What happens to your interest rate in you put more money down?
 You will likely need to prequalify with the builder’s lender.
 However, you are not required to use them when it is come to complete the sale at closing.
 Also, you do not have to commit to a lender until closer to your closing date – 30 – 60 days from then the builder provides a completion date.

 Shirley Coomer is a New Home Ambassador.
-Click here to see all new home builders in the Phoenix metro area.
-Contact Shirley if you are interested in buying resale homes or new construction to negotiate the best deal for you.
+Contact Shirley if you are interested in buying resale homes or new construction and have her negotiate the best deal for you.

 If you are considering a move and what to know what your current home is worth, click below.